GetStoreConnect/velvet-cascade-theme/README.md

 1. Create a page
 2. Copy the path
-3. Go to the theme variables and find the `top.slides.cb.identifier` variable
+3. Go to the theme variables and find the `header.customer.service.link` variable
 4. Use the path as the variable value

 **Second header tier**